-Bacteria, like legionella, can grow in an environment and become airborne by many different elements within our home or business.
-Our staff of Certified Indoor Environmentalist employ a detailed approach to property inspections and bacteria testing while understanding the right indicators to look for in a property that may indicate the source of the bacteria.
+Bacteria, like Legionella, can grow in an environment and become airborne by many different elements within our home or business.
+Our staff of Certified Indoor Environmentalist employs a detailed approach to property inspections and bacteria testing while understanding the right indicators to look for in a property that may indicate the source of the bacteria.

 What causes Bacteria?